murrain/handbook/team-empowerment/onboarding.md

 # Role-Specific Guides
 Additional guides specific to certain roles at Aptible will be posted in the near future.
-The `handbook-internal` repos is non-public, you will need to log in to GitHub in order to access.
+The `handbook-internal` repo is non-public, you will need to log in to GitHub in order to access.

 * **Engineering**: [handbook-internal/engineering](https://github.com/aptible/handbook-internal/tree/main/engineering#engineering)